osamalmezouari/accordion/README.md

 ## Getting Started

-To explore the Q&A component:
+To run the project locally, follow these steps:

 1. Clone the repository:

 ```
    https://github.com/osamalmezouari/accordion.git
 ```

-## Getting Started

-To run the project locally, follow these steps:

-1. Navigate to the project directory:
+2. Navigate to the project directory:

     ```
     cd tours
     ```
-2. Install dependencies:
+3. Install dependencies:
     ```
     npm install
     ```
-3. Run the application:
+4. Run the application:
     ```
     npm run dev

-4. Open your browser and visit
+5. Open your browser and visit
     ```
     http://localhost:3000
     ```